Business Immigration

 • Health insurance

-• Income documentation (payslips, employment contract, or tax returns)
+• Income documentation (payslips, employment contract, or tax returns; financial transfers for parents in Spain)

 Common Pitfalls